enesozeren/lmu-mlops-project/README.md

 │   ├── data
 │   │   └── make_dataset.py                     <- To get the data from the original source
 │   ├── hate_speech_model.py                    <- Model
-│   ├── models
-│   │   └── saved_models                        <- Contains the trained model weigts (tracked with dvc)
+│   ├── checkpoints                             <- Contains the trained model weigts (tracked with dvc) │   ├── checkpoints.dvc
-│   ├── models.dvc
 │   ├── predict_model.py                        <- Script for prediction with trained model weights
 │   └── train_model.py                          <- Script for training
 ├── outputs